Alexander Calder

 Photograph by Agnès Varda © Agnès Varda

-Christian Zervos met Alexander Calder during a stay in Paris in the early 1930s, and he became a friend and supporter of the artist, featuring his work in numerous articles in Cahiers d’Art.
-The first was Anatole Jakovski’s insightful text on Calder’s mobiles, published in Cahiers d’Art 1933, nos.
-5–6.
-This volume also included some of the earliest photographic depictions of Calder’s objects in motion by photographer Marc Vaux.
+Christian Zervos met Alexander Calder during a stay in Paris in the early 1930s, and the two became friends, with Zervos emerging as an early and consistent supporter of the artist's work.
+The first publication dedicated to Calder in Cahiers d'Art was Anatole Jakovski's insightful text on his mobiles, published in Cahiers d'Art 1933, nos.
+5–6 — a volume that also included some of the earliest photographic depictions of Calder's objects in motion, captured by photographer Marc Vaux.

-Following Zervos’s coverage of the Spanish Republican Pavilion at the 1937 Paris World’s Fair, where Calder exhibited his Mercury Fountain in front of Picasso’s Guernica, he recognized the enduring impact of the artist.
-In 1939, he published an eloquent article about Calder’s mobiles, “Mobiles en mouvement” (Cahiers d’Art 1939, nos.
-1–4), followed by Gabrielle Buffet’s richly illustrated “Sandy Calder, forgeron lunaire” and Georges Mounin’s “L’objet de Calder” (Cahiers d’Art 1945–1946).
-A later issue also featured André Masson’s 1942 poem, “L’Atelier d’Alexander Calder” (Cahiers d’Art 1949, no. 2).
+Following Zervos's coverage of the Spanish Republican Pavilion at the 1937 Paris World's Fair, where Calder exhibited his Mercury Fountain in front of Picasso's Guernica, his recognition of the artist's enduring importance only deepened.
+In 1939, he published an eloquent article on Calder's mobiles, "Mobiles en mouvement" (Cahiers d'Art 1939, nos.
+1–4).
+This was followed by Gabrielle Buffet's richly illustrated "Sandy Calder, forgeron lunaire" and Georges Mounin's "L'objet de Calder" (Cahiers d'Art 1945–1946), which together situated Calder as a wholly singular figure: one who had made instability, humor, and physical motion into the very substance of modern sculpture.
+A later issue featured André Masson's 1942 poem, "L'Atelier d'Alexander Calder" (Cahiers d'Art 1949, no. 2).
+These were not incidental notices but considered acts of critical and literary engagement, placing Calder at the heart of the evolving conversation that Cahiers d'Art sustained across the twentieth century.

-An exhibition at Cahiers d’Art gallery was devoted to Calder in 1954, in which a mobile was suspended from the ceiling.
-This mobile would hang there until Christian Zervos’s death, becoming part of the gallery’s identity.
-The artist and the publisher maintained a friendly correspondence throughout their lives, with Calder addressing Zervos as “Taki.”
+This relationship extended beyond the printed page.
+In 1954, an exhibition at the Cahiers d'Art gallery was devoted to Calder, and a mobile was suspended from the ceiling of the space.
+It would remain there until Christian Zervos's death, becoming quietly woven into the gallery's own identity.
+Throughout their lives, the artist and the publisher maintained a warm personal correspondence, with Calder addressing Zervos by the affectionate nickname "Taki."

 Filters